 This recipe is a family favorite of Darina's clan, the O'Connell's from Cullahill, County Laois.
-Darina Allen usually brings a big quiche to all the family picnics.
+Darina Allen usually brings a big quiche to all the family picnics, lunches, or light dinners.

 - 175g (6oz) plain white flour